Gustavomurta/Arduino_Mega_Programmer/ROM Reader with Arduino/README.md

 Commodore C128 ROM chip reader with Arduino Mega (Proof of concept)

-Using TinyGo in Arduino and Golang in the Windows 10 PC.
+Using TinyGo on Arduino and Golang on Windows 10 PC.

-Arduino Read ROM data and sends to USB/Serial Port
+Arduino Read ROM data and send to USB/Serial Port

-Windows get Serial port data, print Hex dump at console anda save bin format file.
+Windows gets Serial port data, prints Hex dump to the console and saves a file in bin format.